 Providing this code not only speeds implementation for developers, it also helps you scale your language-agnostic REST API to a greater variety of platforms and users, reducing the friction in adoption.

 One of the options for export is an HTML option.
-You can export your Swagger spec as a static HTML file in one of two styles: HTML or HTML2.
+You can export your OpenAPI spec as a static HTML file in one of two styles: HTML or HTML2.

 The HTML export is a more basic output than HTML2.
 You could potentially incorporate the HTML output into your other documentation, such as what Cherryleaf did in importing Swagger into Flare.
 (You might have to strip away some of the code and provide styles for the various documentation elements, and there wouldn’t be any interactivity for users to try it out, but it could be done.)
-In another part of the book, I expand on ways to combine Swagger’s doc output with your other docs.
+In another part of the course, I expand on ways to integrate Swagger UI’s output with the rest of your docs.

 The HTML2 export is more intended to stand on its own, as it has a fixed left sidebar to navigate the endpoints and navtabs showing 6 different code samples: